Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-stream-binder-servicebus/servicebus-multibinders/README.md

 ## Examples

-> [!IMPORTANT]
-> If you choose to use a security principal to authenticate and authorize with Azure Active Directory for accessing an Azure resource
-> please refer to [Authorize access with Azure AD](https://microsoft.github.io/spring-cloud-azure/docs/current/reference/html/index.html#authorize-access-with-azure-active-directory) to make sure the security principal has been granted the sufficient permission to access the Azure resource.

 1. Update stream binding related properties in [application.yaml][application.yaml].
 If you choose to use service principal or managed identity, update the [application-sp.yaml][application-sp.yaml] or